Trxnsient/ATM-7/README.md

 All The Mods 7
 ======
-This is the official repository and issue-tracker for All The Mods 7 1.18
+This is trxnsients fork of the modpack so that they can submit pullrequests for bugfixes and such.

 Does "All The Mods" *really* contain ALL THE MODS?
 No, of course not.